INSPIRATION:

 Wellbeing

-Depression in Corona times: 8 tips that can see you through the crisis.
+Depression in Corona times: 8 tips that can support you through the crisis

 8 tips that can help you through the crisis

-The Corona crisis shows how quickly an acquired normality can be paused and created structures disrupted.
-Instead of social contacts, loneliness, being alone and also existential fears are currently on the agenda for many people.
-It is not yet possible to say what long-term effects the Corona pandemic will have on the mental health of each individual.
-But this is certain: There will be consequences and no one should be alone with it!
-The following eight tips can provide you with lasting help to weather the crisis and depressive symptoms well.
+The Corona crisis shows how quickly an established normality can be paused and created structures can be disrupted.
+Instead of social contacts, loneliness, being alone, and also existential fears are currently on the agenda for many people.
+What long-term effects the Corona pandemic will have on the mental health of each individual cannot be said today.
+But one thing is certain: there will be consequences, and no one should face them alone!
+The following eight tips can sustainably help you to get through the crisis and depressive symptoms well.

-Times of crisis, such as the current Corona pandemic, present special challenges to both people with and without depression.
-Prof. Ulrich Hegerl, chairman of the board of the German Depression Aid Foundation, explains: "In a depression, everything negative in life is perceived magnified and brought into focus, including worries and fears about the corona virus."
-As a result, people with mental illness find it harder to actively manage actions that limit their daily lives (such as social distancing).
-Below, you'll find eight simple tips that are straightforward to integrate into your daily routine and that can help you counter depressive symptoms efficiently and for the long term.
+Times of crisis like the current Corona pandemic present special challenges for both people with and without depression.
+Prof. Ulrich Hegerl, Chairman of the Board of the Deutsche Depressionshilfe Foundation, explains: "In depression, everything negative in life is perceived as magnified and brought to the forefront, including worries and fears about the coronavirus."
+As a result, it is more difficult for people with mental illnesses to actively cope with measures that restrict everyday life (such as social distancing).
+Below you will find eight simple tips that can be easily integrated into your daily routine and with which you can counter depressive symptoms in the long term and effectively.

 This does not necessarily require a radical reversal of your life rhythm or style.
-The important thing is not to overexert yourself and to stay within the ranges in which you feel comfortable.
-Otherwise, frustration quickly sets in when you don't succeed - which is the opposite of "doing well."
+What is important is not to overwhelm yourself and to stay within the areas where you feel comfortable.
+Otherwise, frustration quickly sets in when things don't work out – and that is the opposite of "doing good".

 Tip 1: Develop routines

-Structure your day or week carefully and create new routines - for example, starting with getting up in the morning, followed by mediation, regular work and meal times, and ending with simple things like a walk, reading, watching a series, or doing relaxation exercises before going to bed.
+Structure your day or your week precisely and create new routines – for example, starting with getting up in the morning, followed by meditation, regular work and meal times, and simple things like a walk, reading, watching a series, or relaxation exercises before going to sleep.

-Conscious repetition of a certain activity at the same time of day ensures that new links and connections are made in your brain between different neurons and nerve cells.
-In short, new synapses are formed in the brain.
-The more often you repeat a certain thing, the more you strengthen this connection.
-As a result, your new routine becomes completely unconscious and effortless.
-Your brain doesn't have to keep asking itself what comes next, but can switch off or devote itself to other tasks.
+The deliberate repetition of a specific activity at the same time ensures that new connections and links between different neurons and nerve cells are formed in your brain.
+In short: new synapses are created in the brain.
+The more often you repeat a particular thing, the more you strengthen this connection.
+The result: your new routine is carried out completely unconsciously and effortlessly.
+Your brain doesn't have to keep wondering what comes next, but can switch off or focus on other tasks.
 This minimizes recurring challenges and releases an incredible amount of energy!

 Tip 2: Stay active

-For those who aren't quarantined, get out into the fresh air - and in daylight!
-Whether it's a long walk, a round of jogging or a bike ride, outside activities can be a good distraction for you and bring out the happy hormone serotonin.
-Increased serotonin levels in the body and brain have been shown to positively affect your mood.
-However, vitamin D is also needed for the formation of the happiness hormone.
-In addition to dietary supplements, your body can easily absorb the useful vitamin through UV radiation from the sun - so get out of the house, enjoy the sun and let the happiness hormone take effect!
+For everyone who is not under quarantine, the rule is: get out into the fresh air – and during daylight!
+Whether it's a long walk, a jog, or cycling, activities outside the home can be a good distraction for you and bring out the happiness hormone serotonin.
+An increased serotonin level in the body and brain has been proven to have a positive effect on your mood.
+However, vitamin D is also needed for the production of the happiness hormone.
+In addition to supplements, your body can easily absorb the useful vitamin through the sun's UV radiation – so get out of the house, enjoy the sun, and let the happiness hormone work!

-Feeling exhausted and would rather spend the day in bed?
-Lying down for longer periods of time and sleeping longer promotes an increase in exhaustion and depression.
-Therefore, you should not stay in bed longer than usual, go to bed earlier and do not lie down during the day - a fixed daily schedule from tip 1 can help.
+You feel exhausted and would rather spend the day in bed?
+A longer lying time and extended sleep periods promote an increase in exhaustion and depression.
+Therefore, you should not stay in bed longer than usual, go to bed earlier, and also avoid lying down during the day – a fixed daily schedule from Tip 1 can help with this.

-It's no secret that regular contact with other people is important.
-Even if you're in the home office or in quarantine, there are several ways to maintain social contacts.
-In addition to traditional phone calls and video chats with family and friends, you could, for example, organize a digital game or cooking evening - which is not only good for you, but also for your loved ones.
-In order for the everyday break to be particularly effective, you should perhaps also avoid (not suppress) the topic of the corona virus and distract yourself with other topics.
+It is no secret that regular contact with other people is important.
+Even if you are working from home or in quarantine, there are various ways to maintain social contacts.
+Besides the classic phone calls and video chats with family and friends, you could, for example, also organize a digital game or cooking night – which is good not only for you but also for your loved ones.
+To make the everyday break especially effective, you might want to avoid (not suppress) the topic of the coronavirus and distract yourselves with other subjects.

 Tip 5: Take care of yourself